 Two pumping wells are located upgradient of the Dry Fork dump area.
-The wells are COP2701 (Mid Valley Well) and COG1172 (Upper Dry Fork Well or Picnic Flats Well) as depicted in Figure 1 of Dwg.
-No. 454-T-0415.
-The purpose of the wells is to capture clean water upgradient of the Dry Fork area prior to becoming contaminated as well as minimize hydraulic head pressure created by upgradient groundwater sources in Dry Fork Canyon.
-Pumping on COP2701 began in 2003 and has had an average monthly pumping rate of 163 gpm when in use.
-Flow rates have ranged from ~120 to over 400 gpm.
-Pumping on COG1172 was re-established in 2007 and was implemented to supplement COP2701 and, as such, is only operated seasonally.
-The average flow rate for COG1172 based upon a monthly average is 150 gpm and has ranged between 75 to 200 gpm.
+The wells are COP2701 (Mid Valley Well) and COG1172 (Upper Dry Fork Well or Picnic Flats Well) as depicted in Figure 2.
+The purpose of the wells is to capture clean water upgradient of the Dry Fork waste rock area prior to coming into contact with waste rock contact water (WRCW) as well as minimize hydraulic head pressure created by upgradient groundwater sources in Dry Fork Canyon.
+Pumping on COP2701 began in the late 1990s, with an average monthly pumping rate of 192 gpm over the past 5 years when in use.
+Flow rates have ranged from approximately100 to over 500 gpm.
+Pumping of COG1172 was re-established in 2007 and was implemented to supplement COP2701.
+The average flow rate (5 year rolling average) for COG1172 based upon a monthly average is 88 gpm and has ranged between 70 to 110 gpm.